puppetlabs/puppetserver/README.md

 for an existing Puppet Master in most cases, it is not recommended for use in production without thorough testing in a staging environment.

+NOTE: Puppet Server depends on Puppet 3.7.1+, so be aware that if you decide to install it on a system where you are currently running an Apache/Passenger master with an older version of Puppet, package installation will include an upgrade to Puppet itself.

 Puppet Server is the next-generation application for managing Puppet agents.
 It is the platform that will carry Puppet's server-side components to a more distributed, service-oriented architecture.
 It has been built on top of the